akap97/Arrays/README.md

 #### 12) SingleNumXOR: Given an array of positive integers where every element appears even times except for one.
 Find that number occuring odd number of times.

+##### 13) LargestSubSumZero: Given an array having both positive and negative integers.
+The task is to compute the length of the largest subarray with sum 0.